TypicalNerds/LakesideTV-Channel-Logos/README.md

 # Warning
-When it comes to real radio station logos, this repository is not for that use-case anymore and will have real stations removed shortly, please check the new [Radio Logos repo](https://github.com/TypicalNerds/radio-logos) for new logos.
+When it comes to real radio station logos, this repository is not for that use-case anymore and has had all real stations removed, please check the new [Radio Logos repo](https://github.com/TypicalNerds/radio-logos) for UK Radio Logos.

 # What is this?
 This is a database of Radio Station logos as well as Logos I have either Custom-Built or modified to suit my own usage.